 (Image source) On this day, 21st May, those of the Orthodox faith remember Saints Constantine and Helena, and those bearing their names celebrate their feast day.

 (Image source) Constantine the Great is perhaps best known for being the first Christian Roman emperor; his reign was certainly a turning point for the Church.
-Scholars debate whether Constantine adopted his mother's Christianity in his youth, or whether he adopted it gradually over the course of his life.
+Scholars debate whether Constantine adopted his mother's Christianity in his youth, or whether it was adopted gradually over the course of his life.
 In any case, when he became the sole ruler of the Western Roman Empire, he issued the Edict of Milan in 313, which guaranteed religious tolerance for Christians, perhaps influenced by St Helena.
 In 323, when he became the sole ruler of the entire Roman Empire, he extended the provisions of the Edict of Milan to the Eastern half of the Empire.
 With three hundred years of persecution behind them, Christians could finally practice their faith in peace.
-The Edict of Milan included several clauses which stated that all confiscated churches would be returned as well as other provisions to previously persecuted Christians.
+The Edict included several clauses stating that all confiscated churches would be returned as well as other provisions to previously persecuted Christians.
 Constantine also made new laws regarding the Jews, forbidding them to own Christian slaves or to circumcise them.

 A great general of his time, Constantine defeated the emperors Maxentius and Licinius during civil wars.
-He also fought successfully against the Franks, Alamanni, Visigoths, and Sarmatians during his reign - even resettling parts of Dacia which had been abandoned during the previous century.
+He also fought successfully against the Franks, Alamanni, Visigoths and Sarmatians during his reign - even resettling parts of Dacia which had been abandoned during the previous century.
 Constantine built a new imperial residence in place of Byzantium, naming it New Rome.
 In Constantine's honour, people referred to it as Constantinople, which would later be the capital of the Eastern Roman Empire for over a thousand years.
 He is thus considered the founder of the Eastern Roman Empire.
 For more fascinating historical info on the politics of the time, the high jinx and the failed efforts to assassinate Constantine by his enemies, see HERE.

 Just as a parenthesis, Constantine's rule marked a clear break of Christianity from Judaic traditions.
 From then on, the Roman Julian Calendar, a solar calendar, was given precedence over the lunar Hebrew Calendar among Christian churches of the Roman Empire.

-This site describes how Constantine deeply revered the victory-bearing sign of the Cross, and wanted to find the 'True Cross' upon which Christ was crucified.
-He sent his mother, the Holy Empress Helena, to Palestine, granting her access to both money and power.
+This site describes how Constantine deeply revered the victory-bearing sign of the Cross and wanted to find the 'True Cross' upon which Christ was crucified.
+He sent his mother, the Holy Empress Helena, to Palestine granting her access to both money and power.
 Patriarch Macarius of Jerusalem and St Helena began their quest, finally unearthing the Cross in 326.
 An account of the discovery can be read HERE.
 The Orthodox Church commemorates the Uncovering of the Precious Cross and the Precious Nails by the Holy Empress Helena on March 6th.
-St Helena gave the Cross to the Patriarch for safe-keeping, and took part of it back with her for the emperor along with the nails, in order to use their miraculous power to aid her son.
+St Helena gave the Cross to the Patriarch for safe-keeping, and took part of it back with her for the emperor along with the nails to use their miraculous power to aid her son.
 She allegedly had one placed in Constantine's helmet, and another in the bridle of his horse.